 The New Law was published in the Official Gazette dated May 8, 2008, numbered 26870.
-With the new law, the banks' pension funds will be transferred to SSI within three years from the date of publication of the decree and this period can extended for a maximum two years with the decision of the Council of Ministers.
+With the new law, the banks' pension funds will be transferred to SSI within three years from the date of publication of the decree and this period can be extended for a maximum of two years with the decision of the Council of Ministers.
+The transfer period was extended for another two years with the decision of the Council of Ministers No. 2011/1559 published in the Official Gazette dated April 9, 2011.
+According to the "Amendment of Social Insurance and General Health Insurance Law No. 6283" published in the Official Gazette dated March 8, 2012, Council of Ministers was authorized to increase the two-year extension period mentioned above to four years.
+According to the decision of The Council of Ministers 24, 2014, the transfer date is set as May 2015.